ngxs/store/docs/plugins/websocket.md

 In order to kick off our websockets we have to dispatch the `ConnectWebSocket` action.
 This will typically happen at startup or if you need to authenticate before, after authentication is done.
+You can optionally pass the URL here.

 ```TS
 @Component({ ... })